Burlington Forum on Coexistence - 70th Anniversary of Human Rights Declaration

 December 7, 2018 9:00 AM-1:00 PM

 In honor of the 70th anniversary of the Universal Declaration for Human Rights, a milestone document that proclaimed the equality, justice and human dignity for all people - we are organizing the Burlington Forum on Coexistence at the Episcopal Church Cathedral Church of Saint Paul in Burlington on December 7, 2018, from 9:00 am to 1:00 pm.
-This Forum follows the spirit and rationale of the Boston Forum on Coexistence in a Democratic Society held on December 8, 2017.
+This Forum followed the spirit and rationale of the Boston Forum on Coexistence in a Democratic Society held on December 8, 2017.

 During the Boston Forum, the participants agreed that we should build upon the goals and outcomes of that Forum and hold fora in other parts of the United States.
 Therefore, drawing upon this inaugural Forum, we propose a series called the Forum on Co-Existence in a Democratic Society.
-This Forum will emphasize the recognition and respect of the dignity of every person, a principle underscored in the Universal Declaration.
+This Forum emphasized the recognition and respect of the dignity of every person, a principle underscored in the Universal Declaration.
 Regrettably, this fundamental right diminishes when it comes to accepting difference due inter alia of gender, race, religion or nationality.

 To this end, the purpose of the Forum is to promote a platform for dignity, respect and coexistence, and a road map for addressing the continuation of a heightened hatred, anger, exclusionary outcry.
 We look for paths of healing and for nurturing positive discourse, with a commitment to fundamental human rights, dignity, respect, and coexistence.